AndyShiue/Ende-readme/README.md

 ## `with`

 The value of one argument of a dependent function might depend on another argument in pi mode.
-We need to be able to match several arguments together.
+We need to be able to match against several arguments together.
-Introduce **dependent pattern matching**, through `with` clauses.
+Introduce **views**, through `with` clauses.
 Top-level pattern matching can include arms with `with` clauses.
 Here's an example: